PlasmaSnake/JavaBasics_PlatformByPerScholas/README.md

     2. Add two (or three) numbers
     3. Odd or Even
     4. Which day is it?
 X days ahead of Y-day.
-  Issues Met: Initializing new objects and object/value comparison (== compares objects AND value, where as object.equals(obj) compares value)
+  Issues Met: Object/value comparison (== compares objects AND value, where as object.equals(obj) compares value)
 ### Two: Conditional Statements
   ###### Exercises: